desmondrawls/rspec_first_encounter/Readme.md

-Ok, I have most of the tests passing for the ResearchItem #create action.
-The only tests that I'm struggling with are the ones that check if a method is being called.
-I'll figure that out and get back to you.
+Archives Sept 5 2013 : my first encounter with rspec.

-I wrote the 'flagged?' and 'flag_item!' methods along with their tests for the idea, quick_idea, and comment classes.
-I interpreted 'create the necessary interface for the view layer' to mean writing those methods and not building out any views.
+I wrote this for a 2-hour technical challenge.
+I wrote the tests for and started to refactor the research items controller.
+I also wrote tests for the flaggable module and two short methods to satisfy those tests.